sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 If the applicant has good character AND either a degree OR experience in the field he/she will be admitted.
 In any other case the applicant will be rejected.

-In order to test this function, we will first use the truth table used in path coverage to test all possible combinations.
+In order to test this program, we will first use the truth table used in path coverage to test all possible combinations.
 In this case, we have 3 decisions and $$2^3$$ is 8, therefore we have tests that go from 1 to 8:

 | Tests | Character | Degree | Experience | Decision |